 LCSW Approved Supervisor in Commonwealth of Virginia since 2017

-I have lived in Charlottesville for over 20 years and with my husband we raised two children who are now young adults (and they still like to hang out with us)!
+I have lived in Charlottesville for over 20 years.
+My husband and I raised two children here and now enjoy spending time with them as young adults.
 I enjoy being outdoors, listening to live music, kayaking, reading, moving my body, and snuggling with my two elderly beagles.
 I appreciate a good nap and value being comfortable and cozy.
+You'll often see me sitting cross legged in my chair with shoes off.
 I aim to create a calm, safe space in my office for you.
-I recognize my privilege as a cis, white, able bodied woman who grew up middle class.
-I have continuous work to do, but strive to be anti-racist and LGBTQIA+ affirming.
+I have continuous work to do, but recognize the privileges I've experienced and strive to create an environment that is anti-racist and LGBTQIA+ affirming.